FredrickWambua/akan-names/README.md

 ## Project name
-Akana Name
+Akan Name
 ## Project description
-Akina Name is a web application that prompts a user of their birthday and calculates the day of the week they were born and depending on their gender input, the app generates the correct Akina name for the user.
+Akan Name is a web application that prompts a user of their birthday and calculates the day of the week they were born and depending on their gender input, the app generates the correct Akan name for the user.
 ## Author
 Fredrick Wambua Musyoki
 ## Setup instructions